OpenPrinting/pappl-retrofit/README.md

-I also wrote up my ideas on the design and the inner workings of this library in the weeks of development before putting up a GitHub repossitory for it on [this thread in the PostScript Printer Application GitHub](https://github.com/OpenPrinting/ps-printer-app/discussions/8).
+I also wrote up my ideas on the design and the inner workings of this library in the weeks of development before putting up a GitHub repository for it on [this thread in the PostScript Printer Application GitHub](https://github.com/OpenPrinting/ps-printer-app/discussions/8).
 The thread has ended now and further write-ups will appear in the